 SECTION 8 Additional benefits information

+0 11 01

 Section 8.1 Our plan offers additional benefits

-Our plan also provides coverage for your over-the-counter medications and health products.
+Our plan also provides coverage for your over-the-counter medications and health products through a supplemental benefit.
+This is not considered part of your Medicare prescription drug coverage.
 Please see Chapter 4 for more information about this benefit.